specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 2.2: User Scenarios & Integration
 **AI Agent Tasks**:
 - Implement each user scenario from `/specs/{{SANITIZED_NAME}}/business-logic.md` with complete "As a/I want/So that" flows
+- **Reference QUESTIONS.md** for any developer answers about user scenario clarifications or decisions
 - **Document any incomplete or unclear user scenarios** in ISSUES.md with implementation assumptions
 - Verify every success criteria is met and automatically testable
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear success criteria
 - **Log any missing success criteria** and document the validation approach used
 - Validate business rule enforcement works correctly across all scenarios
 - Test integration between business logic and data layer thoroughly